bengabay11/cfg-construction-exercise/README.md

 You can simply run each example inside [examples](examples) folder.
 - Exponentiation
 - Even Number
-- Print if number is even or odd from from zero to maximum number
+- Print if number is even or odd from zero to maximum number

 ## Dependencies
 This project is using [pipenv](https://pipenv.pypa.io/en/latest/) for package management.